 Introducing Quad Chaos

 Take a simple idea, and infuse it with a plethora of possibilities.
+Read a detailed tutorial about how to use this plugin in this blog post.

 Quad Chaos is fundamentally inspired by the balance between simplicity and complexity.
 Four loopers are at your disposal to manipulate your sounds in chaotic ways that never leave your samples sounding the same.
 Generate creative and unique textures through the manipulation of sounds with inspiring modulation techniques.